Jesserc/Go-16bitVM/readme.md

 #### b.
 NewCPU Function:

-Initializes a new CPU with a given memory, set of register names, an empty register map, and a register slice of a specified size.
+Initializes a new CPU with a given memory, a set of register names, an empty register map, and a register slice of a specified size.

 #### c.
 Instruction set: